Andrettin/Wyrmsun/readme.txt

 - Rework of dark plains, plains and hills tile graphics (by Jinn).
 - Added two new provinces to the Nidavellir world map: Aurvang and Joruvellir.
 - Added new water province to the Nidavellir world map: Deep Sea.
+- Added option for automatic battles.

 * Miscellaneous
 - New stone icon (by Jinn).

+* Quests
+- Fixed crash in the Gathering Materials quest.

 * Units
 - Fixed issue which caused the player's food consumption to be updated incorrectly when a unit is rescued.